New goals and New Year's Resolutions

 Are you giving up, measuring up or levelling up?

-New Year’s Resolutions often take the form of “giving up” or “measuring up”.
+New Year’s Resolutions and other personal goals often take the form of “giving up” or “measuring up”.
 In “giving up”, we try to reduce/stop something.
 It could be something we eat or drink (e.g. coffee, sugar, alcohol) or something we do (watching TV, gossiping, complaining).
 In “measuring up”, we try to achieve something that can be measured externally.
 That could be losing weight, changing jobs, achieving a sporting goal, completing a project etc.

 Setting goals can be a great way to focus our efforts and behaviour on what matters to us.
 But goals can distract us from what’s going on inside, or morph into monsters that drive us away from joy and connection.
 They also tend to have a pass/fail format.
 You either achieve the goal, or you have “failed”.
 There is no room for progression, development and setbacks on the way to mastery.